Plitvice Lakes National Park

 Wooden Walkways

-Elevated paths that allow visitors to walk directly above the water and waterfalls.
+Elevated paths that let visitors walk directly above the water and the waterfalls.

 Lake Kozjak

-The largest lake in the park, crossed by silent electric boats offering scenic views.
+The largest lake in the park, crossed by silent electric boats with scenic views.

 Things to Do

-Experience the park's natural beauty through various activities
+Experience the park's natural beauty through a range of low-impact activities

 Walk the Wooden Trails

-Choose from several marked routes ranging from easy walks to longer loops covering the entire park.
+Choose from several marked routes, from easy walks to longer loops covering the entire park.
 Well-maintained wooden paths make exploration comfortable and accessible.

 Boat Ride on Lake Kozjak

-Included in the entrance ticket, this quiet electric boat ride offers a different perspective of the park.
+Included in the entrance ticket, this quiet electric boat crossing offers a different perspective of the park.
 Glide silently across the largest lake with stunning views.

 Photography & Nature Observation

-Perfect for photographers, nature lovers, and anyone who appreciates dramatic landscapes.
-Ever-changing light creates unique photo opportunities throughout the day.
+Ideal for photographers, nature lovers and anyone who appreciates dramatic landscapes.
+The ever-changing light creates unique photo opportunities throughout the day.

 Hiking & Trails